playfulprogramming/playfulprogramming/content/blog/css-stacking-context/index.md

 > The only thing we changed was `z-index` from `1` to `0`

-Then suddenly we see the modal above the `Footer` as expected:
+Then suddenly, we see the modal above the `Footer` as expected:

 ![Two green rectangles with "header" and "modal in the header" repectively](./header_footer_stacked_context_modal.png)

-> Why is this happenening?
+> Why is this happening?

 Well, this occurs because we create a stacking context inside of `header ` when we do `position: relative; z-index: 1`.
-This in turn places the containing `id="modal"` `div` inside of the stacking context of `header`.
+This, in turn, places the containing `id="modal"` `div` inside of the stacking context of `header`.

 As a result, `id="modal"`'s `z-index` does not apply outside of the stacking context, and the group of elements under `header` is treated as `z-index: 1` from the perspective of the `footer`.